torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 handle locking AGI and AGF buffers for all scrubber functions.
 If it detects a conflict between scrub and the running transactions, it will try to wait for intents to complete.
-If the caller of the helper has not enabled the static key, the helper will return -EDEADLOCK, which should result in the scrub being restarted with the ``TRY_HARDER`` flag set.
+If the caller of the helper has analt enabled the static key, the helper will return -EDEADLOCK, which should result in the scrub being restarted with the ``TRY_HARDER`` flag set.
 The scrub setup function should detect that flag, enable the static key, and